javascript-tutorial/server/README.md

 ```
 // import and cache the "ru" version of the tutorial from /js/javascript-tutorial-ru
-// (can be any language)
+// NODE_LANG sets server language
+// TUTORIAL_ROOT is the full path to tutorial repo

 cd /js/javascript-tutorial-server
-NODE_LANG=ru npm run gulp tutorial:import
+NODE_LANG=en TUTORIAL_ROOT=/js/javascript-tutorial-ru npm run gulp jsengine:koa:tutorial:import
 ```

-And then:
+And then `./dev <server language>` runs the server:

 ```
 cd /js/javascript-tutorial-server
-./dev ru
+./dev en
 ```

-Running `./dev` uses the cached version of the tutorial, it does not watch tutorial text.
+Running `./dev` uses the tutorial imported and cached by the previous command.

-But it reloads the server after code changes.
+It does not watch tutorial text, but it reloads the server after code changes.

 Again, that's for developing the server code itself, not writing the tutorial.

 # TroubleShooting